AndyOooh/salary_hero/README.md

 5. Create a company and a user for that company.
 This user will have clientAdmin privileges.
 6. Start CRUD'ing employees for that company with the user you just created at `api/employee`.
 Remember to set the Authorization header in the request with the accessToken you received when creating the user.
 7. Refer to routes files for additional endpoints and their usage.

-8. `NODE_ENV=production` is only relevant when/if adding a frontend.
+NB: `NODE_ENV=production` is only relevant when/if adding a frontend.

 ## Features

 - [x] Account creation.
-- [x] Login & authentication with Refresh/Access tokens.
+- [x] Authentication & Authorization with Refresh/Access tokens.
-- [x] Protected routes with User roles: clientAdmin and shAdmin.
+- [x] Protected routes with user roles: clientAdmin and shAdmin.
 - [x] CRUD operations for companies, users, employees.
-- [x] Filter/query employees by any sequelize filters.
+- [x] Filter/query employees by any SQL/sequelize filters.
+- [ ] Password reset.
+- [ ] Email verification of user accounts.
+- [ ] Improved error handling.
+- [ ] Add a frontend.

 ## Technologies